itsays-zqc/my-website/docs/test/SDK/2Structure.md

 ### 2.1.8 Pyramid

-The geometric properties of pyramid and an example of adding pyramid into the project are shown below.
+The geometric properties and material properties of pyramid and an example of adding pyramid into the project are shown below.

 ```python
 add_geometry(